Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Illustration

-Let us now consider the oos nonlinear forecast one step ahead performed at date $T=590$.
-At time T=590, the process takes values -3.367 and -0.239.
-The true values of $Y_1$ and $Y_2$ at T+1=591 are -2.260 and -0.331, respectively.
-The nonlinear forecasts are summarized by the predictive density that can be used to compute the pointwise predictions of $Y_{1, T+1}$ and $Y_{2, T+1}$.
-The predictive bivariate density is estimated and shown in Figure 2 along with the estimated predictive marginal densities of $Y_{1, T+1}$ and $Y_{2, T+1}$, respectively.
-The predictive density is estimated from formula (3.12) one-step ahead oos by using a kernel estimator over a grid of 100 values below and above $Y_1$ and $Y_2$, with Gaussian kernels and bandwidths $h_2=1$ and $h_{11} = s.d.(\varepsilon_1), h_{12} = s.d.(\varepsilon_2)$ (see On-Line Appendix C for kernel density estimators).

-\nin The estimated point forecasts are obtained from the mode of the predictive density.
-The forecast of $Y_{1,591} $ based on the GCov estimated parameters is -2.80 and the point forecast of $Y_{2,591}$ is -0.30.
-The estimated prediction intervals at level 0.80 determined from the predictive density are as follows: The estimated prediction interval for $Y_{1,591}$ at level 0.80 is [-4.80, -0.80] and the prediction interval for $Y_{2,591}$ is [-2.60, 2.10].
-The rationale for choosing level 80\% is to ensure a sufficiently large number of observations in the tails for computing the quantiles of the predictive density.
+Let us now consider the oos nonlinear forecast one step ahead performed at date $T=500$ when the process takes values $Y_{1, 500} =-3.367$ and $Y_{2, 500}=-0.239$.
+The true values of $Y_{1,501}$ and $Y_{2, 501}$ are -2.260 and -0.331, respectively.
+The nonlinear forecasts are summarized by the predictive density, whose mode provides pointwise predictions of $Y_{1, T+1}$ and $Y_{2, T+1}$.
+It is estimated from formula (3.2) one-step ahead oos by using a kernel estimator over a grid of 100 values below and above $Y_1$ and $Y_2$, with Gaussian kernels and bandwidths $h_2=1$ and $h_{11} = s.d.(\varepsilon_1), h_{12} = s.d.(\varepsilon_2)$ (see Online Appendix B for kernel density estimators).
+The estimated point forecasts are $\hat{Y}_{1,501}= -2.80$ and $\hat{Y}_{2,501}= -0.30$.
+The estimated prediction intervals at level 0.80 determined from the predictive density are [-4.80, -0.80] for $Y_{1,501}$ and [-2.60, 2.10] for $Y_{2,501}$.
+The rationale for choosing level 80\% is to ensure a sufficiently large number of observations in the tails for reliable estimation of the quantiles of predictive density.
 Both prediction intervals contain the true future values of the process.

-\nin Next, we compute oos one-step ahead forecasts based on the sub-sample of 500 observations on $Y_t$.
-Figure 3 displays 100 one-step ahead oos forecasts along the trajectory.
+Additional results on the coverage of the estimated prediction interval and on the estimated prediction set uncertainty are provided in Online Appendix D.